 Travel blanks will be critically assessed every quarter.
 The AMoN analyst also assesses travel blanks every analysis week and will alert the QA Manager of any concentrations that exceed criteria.
 If a significant increase in the travel blank concentrations suggests a network wide shift in AMoN baseline concentrations, then the QAAG and PO will be consulted.

-If the increase in travel blanks is determined to be of concern, then all potentially affected data may be flagged before it is reported to the PO.
+If the increase in travel blanks is determined to be of concern, then more frequent travel blanks or other changes to the field QC may be instituted.
+There may be a need to flag potentially affected data before it is reported to the PO.
 This would likely be flagged using an "h" flag which covers field and lab issues and would result in the data having a QR code of "B".
 As in the past, travel blanks with measured results over 0.2 mg/L NH4 will be flagged with a "t".
 The travel blank criteria of 0.2 mg/L NH4 was carried over from the previous CAL (unknown origin).
-The associated deployed samples from a set, which can include 1-3 samples if the site received duplicates or triplicates, historically have not been flagged because only 25% of sites per deployment have a travel blank.
+The associated deployed samples from a set, which can include 1-3 samples if the site received duplicates or triplicates, historically have not been flagged.
+The travel blanks will also be assessed quarterly and the criteria is that 90% of valid travel blank concentrations will be less than 0.1 mg/L NH4.
+In addition, the travel blanks will be assessed by on a per site and seasonal basis to identify field related trends.